danidee10/danidee10.github.io/_posts/django/2018-03-11-real-time-django-6.markdown

 PAY ATTENTION TO THIS!

-*If you try to scroll too early for example in `mounted` the ref might not be available because it's in an `if block`, the ref is only set when the page has finished loading and we've started a new session.*
+*If you try to scroll too early for example in `mounted`, the `ref` might not be available because it's in an `if block`, the ref is only set when the page has finished loading and we've started a new session.*

 *The first condition that's true when the page is mounted is the "loading" block (i.e v-else) when `mounted` is called, the ref is not set in that block.
 MOUNTED IS ONLY CALLED ONCE.
 The $refs Object will eventually be updated by Vue, but by then you won't be able to call it again because MOUNTED is only called once and it won't be called again when $refs is updated*